Q. What is Horizons Giving Day 2021?

 Q. How much of my donation goes to Horizons?

-GiveGab retains a 2% campaign management fee from all donations, capped at $20 per donation.
-Credit Card processing fees are an additional 2.2% + $0.30 for Non-American Express (MasterCard, Visa, and Discover) and 3.5% + $0.30 for American Express.
+GiveGab retains a 2% campaign management fee from all donations.
+Credit card processing fees are an additional 2.2% + $0.30.
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.

 Q. Who will receive my contact information?